RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 >
 >For anti-abortion advocates, this means treating the unborn with the same respect and care as other vulnerable groups, such as the elderly or disabled.

-Anti-abortion and anti-anti-abortion beliefs both agree on society's obligation to protect its most vulnerable members such as children and the unborn, but pregnant women are also considered vulnerable members of society due to their health risks, mental health concerns, economic disadvantages, reliance on the support and resources of others, and societal norms.
+Anti-abortion and anti-anti-abortion beliefs both agree on society's obligation to protect its most vulnerable members such as the elderly or disabled.
+But according to both categories of beliefs, pregnant women are also considered to be vulnerable members due to their health risks[^10], mental health concerns[^6], or economic disadvantages[^9].

+Pregnant women are more susceptible to health complications such as high blood pressure (hypertension), gestational diabetes, infections, preeclampsia, preterm labor, nausea, or anemia.[^10]

+Pregnancy can also contribute to mental health issues, such as post traumatic stress disorder (PTSD) which affect pregnant women more than non-pregnant women (6-8% vs. 4-5%).[^6]

+Pregnancy also has a significant effect on finances.
+A study found significant financial challenges for women during and after pregnancy[^9]:

+- 24% of women reported unmet healthcare needs due to costs and 60% faced affordability concerns about medical bills and debt.
+- Over half reported difficulty covering basic expenses, like housing and bills.
+- Disruptions in insurance coverage postpartum increase risks of inadequate care and even privately insured women often face high out-of-pocket costs.

-During certain medical complications, abortions can be necessary in order to save the lives of pregnant women.[^3] Such an example of a medical condition are ectopic pregnancies which occur when the fetus develops outside the uterus, such as in the fallopian tubes.
+This comes into play when pregnant women experience medical complications requiring abortions.[^3] Such an example of a medical condition are ectopic pregnancies which occur when the fetus develops outside the uterus, such as in the fallopian tubes.
 When untreated, this condition can cause internal bleeding and death.
-In the US, 2 out of 100 pregnancies are ectopic.[^5] Pregancy could also contribute to mental health issues, such as post traumatic stress disorder (PTSD) which affect pregnant women more than non-pregnant women (6-8% vs. 4-5%).[^6]
+In the US, 2 out of 100 pregnancies are ectopic.[^5]

-[it has been explained how women are vulnerable members of society, explain how they might need abortion]

-[explore the concept of moral prioritization, which is more valuable, the baby or the parent]

-[Abortions are often needed when the woman is too young to take good care of the infant or when there are complications which could lead to the death of the mother.
-Pregnant women are vulnerable members of society, too.
-Since this argument contradicts itself, it is not valid.]
+Since pregnant women are vulnerable and are owed the same moral duty to be protected as the unborn, this point is self-contradictory.

 ### 6. Concerns About a "Culture of Death"